 The Austin Advantage

 The world turns on Washington's decisions, but the city itself tends to be insular and consumed by internal jockeying for power.
-Friedman believed that for Stratfor to be an outward-looking global company, it needed to cultivate fresh perspectives and preserve what the company calls "the art of being surprised."
+For Stratfor to be an outward-looking global company, it needed to cultivate fresh perspectives and preserve what the company calls "the art of being surprised."
 Austin, Texas, with its major university, robust tech sector and entrepreneurial-friendly environment, proved ideal.

 The company recruits a dynamic, multinational mix of analysts with backgrounds in liberal arts, sciences, journalism, statistics, economics, counterterrorism and security to adopt and build upon this new framework of thinking.